treasure-data/td-android-sdk/README.md

     logger.flushAll();

-### Flush automatically
+#### Flush automatically

-If you call startAutoFlushing(), buffered data will be flushed automatically at regular intervals.
+If you call startAutoFlushing(), buffered data will be flushed automatically at regular intervals(default 5min).

     logger.startAutoFlushing()